 - If English is your native language, WU requires a 940 SAT or higher (verbal and math) or an ACT composite score of 20 or above

 - If English is not your native language, WU can accept a TOEFL, IELTS or DET in lieu of the SAT or ACT.
 Wheeling University requires a TOEFL score of 80 iBT, 213 on the computer-based test, or 550 on the paper-based test.
-WU also accepts an IELTS score of a 6 or higher or a score of least 105 on the DET.
+WU also accepts an IELTS score of a 6 or higher, or a score of at least 105 on the DET or a score of 53 or higher on the PTE Academic.

 International Transfer Requirements